 The world has become a global village where demands and supplies are continuously changing and sourced from multiple locations.
 Such a dynamic situation can be termed as VUCA.
-It stands for Volatility, Uncertainty, Complexity and Ambiguity.
-This word has been coined by military post-cold war and used by them to describe the conditions in the world which are VUCA.
+It stands for Volatility, Uncertainty, Complexity, and Ambiguity.
+This word has been coined by the military post-cold war and used by them to describe the conditions in the world which are VUCA.
 Later on, this word has been adopted by industries and Supply chain professionals as well.

 The VUCA term became increasingly interesting to the leaders who seek to operate their businesses efficiently and effectively.
 It also relates to the geopolitical landscape evolving on an international scale, while as Brexit unfolds in the UK and EU, it’s hard to gauge what’s going to happen in either the near or long-term future.
 The 4th industrial revolution is taking hold, transforming the nature and pace of our working environment and processes.
 We are seeing an increasing number of disruptor businesses that are changing traditional supply chain models and relationships.

-You can very much relate the same as the world is passing through one such critical VUCA phase in the form of COVID-19 outbreak wherein all conventional rules of industry, economy, globalization, inventory management, supply chain management and almost everything have been changed or stands irrelevant.
+You can very much relate the same as the world is passing through one such critical VUCA phase in the form of COVID-19 outbreak wherein all conventional rules of industry, economy, globalization, inventory management, supply chain management, and almost everything have been changed or stands irrelevant.

 Supply chain operations are already complex in nature and quite interdependent.
-Further, VUCA has added new challenges in the same and that’s why VUCA is a new wake-up call for Supply Chain fraternity.
+Further, VUCA has added new challenges in the same and that’s why VUCA is a new wake-up call for the Supply Chain fraternity.

 Reference to previous articles of VUCA Trilogy

 Conventional organization charts were initially having departments like Planning, Procurement or Purchase, Inventory Management, Stores, Warehousing, and Logistics on the board, but there was no “Supply Chain” phrase was there.
-The phrase ‘Supply Chain Management’ was originally coined by Keith Oliver in 1982 and later it gains popularity as an umbrella term which encompasses the end-to-end aspects of Finance, Operations, Development, Sales, Manufacturing, Distribution, Customer Management, Supplier Management, Technology and IT departments.
+The phrase ‘Supply Chain Management’ was originally coined by Keith Oliver in 1982 and later it gains popularity as an umbrella term that encompasses the end-to-end aspects of Finance, Operations, Development, Sales, Manufacturing, Distribution, Customer Management, Supplier Management, Technology, and IT departments.

-In simple terms, Supply chain management is an important tool for managing product or services from its raw state to finished state and managing after-sales services.
-It is principally concerned with the flow of products or services, funds and information between supply chain partners.
+In simple terms, Supply chain management is an important tool for managing products or services from its raw state to finished state and managing after-sales services.
+It is principally concerned with the flow of products or services, funds, and information between supply chain partners.
 Companies are thinking about how they cope with this volatility and uncertainty in the supply chain so that they can respond profitably.
 Doing so means not only product innovation, but supply chain innovation too; focusing on how new products are brought to market.

 How the VUCA world affects Supply Chain?